 H. Assist each chapter in meeting the objectives of the organization.

-I. Establish and remain in good standing with National HOSA.
+Establish and remain in good standing with National HOSA.

 ARTICLE III.
 MEMBERSHIP

 Section 1.
 Chartered State Association

 The chartered state association of HOSA is composed of, by and for students who (1) are, or were, enrolled in middle school, secondary, or post-secondary/collegiate Health Science or PLTW classes and/or (2) are interested, planning to pursue or pursuing a career in the health professions.
 It shall consist of local chapters affiliated with the state.